Back to Offer, Product, and Pricing

 What is missing

-• Willingness-to-pay evidence, pilot-to-paid terms, and commercial FAQ / procurement support are still thin.
+• Willingness-to-pay evidence, pilot-to-paid terms, usage rules, and commercial FAQ / procurement support are still thin.

 • The outcome-oriented and programme-oriented packaging ideas are strategically supported but not yet translated into a founder-approved beta offer shape.